beerose/blog/content/posts/finish-side-projects/post.md

 - Released two libraries.
 - Learned tons about CSS animations.
 - Started writing a blogpost about CSS animations.
 (It's ready, but not published.)
-- Created a nice (IMO) landing page.
+- Created a nice (IMO) landing page and learned about designing landing pages.
-- Learned more about Theme UI.
+- Learned more about Theme UI and using it with Gatsby.
 - Contributed to Theme UI as a result of the previous point.
 - Learned more about Gatsby.